joaocarvalhoopen/DSP_algorithms___Project_ideas/README.md

 1. Detect the voice of a child, a women or a men (FFT - segment on different range of frequencies).

-2. Detect the frequency of a sound, How a guitar tuner works, with auto-correlation, comparing between zero crossing, auto correlation and FFT approaches .
+2. Detect the frequency of a sound, How a guitar tuner works, with auto-correlation, comparing between zero crossing, auto correlation and FFT approaches.

 3. Detect weasels, and different kind and sequence of weasels.